mcogswell/mcogswell.github.com/why_cat/index.md

 Visualizing Individual Units
 ---

-Especially since the ILSVRC challenge in 2012, lots of methods have been proposed to understand the patterns learned by ConvNets.
+Especially since the ILSVRC challenge in 2012, many methods have been proposed to understand the patterns learned by ConvNets.
 The kind of understanding I'm interested in is an intuitive understanding of why a ConvNet makes a particular choice.
 It's hard to describe how we